wjiayis/GeniusHome/esphome/README.md

 ## Set Up

-1. Connect your ESP8266 with a USB cable to your computer.
+1. (Disconnect your ESP8266 from your batteries and) connect your ESP8266 with a USB cable to your computer.

+2. Open Docker.

-2. Run the following Docker container.
+3. Run the following Docker container.

 ```bash
 docker run -p 6052:6052 ghcr.io/esphome/esphome